|Head of Student Wellbeing|

 - Working closely with parents

 Each student is assigned a Pastoral Group and Leader.
 In Years 7–9, the Pastoral Leader may change from year to year.
 In Years 10–12, students are assigned to a vertical Pastoral Leader within a House.
 The aim is to have the same Pastoral Leader with each group over the student’s senior years.
-Pastoral groups meet at the beginning of each day and usually comprise 25 students.
+Pastoral groups meet at the beginning of each day and usually comprise comprise, on average, 25 students.